Improve Trucking Operations with All in One ELD Fleet Management in Canada

 - Accessible online portal.
 Fleet managers can access valuable vehicle data, such as idling, maintenance issues, and vehicle diagnostics, through the user-friendly HOS247 web-based portal.
 With this information at hand, supervisors can optimize processes to reduce administrative burden.

 - Intuitive interface.
-Our ELD fleet management software is easy to navigate and requires no training.
+Our all in one ELD fleet management software is easy to navigate and requires no training.
 Drivers can easily manage logs and quickly access RODS information during road inspections, avoiding stressful situations and downtime.
 Fleet managers can monitor operations from the office and provide support whenever needed.

 - Dependable customer support.
 Top-rated by our customers, the HOS247 solution provides a dependable service backed up by effective technical support.
 Available Monday through Sunday, our knowledgeable tech experts will leave no customer unattended thanks to our callback policy.
 If the call drops, our staff will promptly call you back.